Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - `Y` == Minor Version
 - `Z` == Patch Version

-Initially modules should be released as `0.1.0` and incremented via Minor and Patch versions only until the module owner is happy the module has been "road tested" and is now stable enough for it's first Major release of `1.0.0`.
+Initially modules should be released as version `0.1.0` and incremented via Minor and Patch versions only until the module owner is happy the module has been "road tested" and is now stable enough for it's first Major release of version `1.0.0`.

 {{< hint type=note >}}

-Releasing as `0.1.0` initially and only incrementing Minor and Patch versions allows the module owner to make breaking changes more easily and frequently as it's still not an official Major/Stable release. 👍
+Releasing as version `0.1.0` initially and only incrementing Minor and Patch versions allows the module owner to make breaking changes more easily and frequently as it's still not an official Major/Stable release. 👍

 {{< /hint >}}

 <br>